mufidu/mufidu.com/posts/bosen.md

 So we keep being busy, keep on opening the laptop, scrolling Twitter for fear of missing out on information, and a myriad of other activities that keep our brains working to avoid being "bored".

-Even though in fact, if our brains are forced to be busy and work continuously, <mark>it will not have the opportunity to process the inputs that we have received</mark>, and produce ideas and plans that can be useful for us.
+Even though in fact, if our brains are forced to be busy and work continuously, ==it will not have the opportunity to process the inputs that we have received==, and produce ideas and plans that can be useful for us.

 I myself really feel the effects of this boredom.
 Actually, almost all of my writings come from my brain when I'm not using it for hard task, and then suddenly thoughts-that-are-a-pity-to-be-forgotten come, which I finally write and share here.